danielemaddaluno/pyjel/README.md

 # pyjel
-Apachepython basic webapp for Jelastic with ASGI
+Apache python basic webapp for Jelastic with ASGI

 ## Deploy on Jelastic

-1. Create a new Python environment on Jelastic, select a jelastic `apachepython` container, it's suggested to select the container `2.4.57-python-3.9.18` (other containers may not work)
+1. Create a new Python environment on Jelastic, select a jelastic `apachepython` container, it's suggested to select the container `2.4.57-python-3.9.18` or `2.4.57-python-3.11.6` (other containers may not work)

 2. Under `Deployments`, `Deploy from GIT / SVN` paste `https://github.com/danielemaddaluno/pyjel.git`, select `Check and auto-deploy updates`